 Interviewers try to include the working ethics and policies of the company to create questions to assess whether or not candidates consider the rules and regulations a mandatory aspect of their job that they should strictly follow.
-Also, these interviewer questions are used to find out if a candidate will try to break these rules on the job when a dilemma or difficult situation occurs.
+Also, these interview questions are used to find out if a candidate will try to break these rules on the job when a dilemma or difficult situation occurs.

 It’s likely that the interviewer will inquire about your previous jobs and the activities you have done to support company ethics.
-Honest candidates will answer questions in a way that demonstrates that they understand the difference between a guideline and rule.
+Honest candidates will answer questions in a way that demonstrates that they understand the difference between a guideline and a rule.
 It’s therefore important that you discuss example situations of how you acted according to company ethics in the past.

 There are several elements that employers consider when asking you these kinds of interview questions.

 The costs of making a bad hiring decision

 If it turns out that a hired candidate does not fit the position well or does not share the same values and beliefs, this can be a costly mistake.
 These costs are not limited to just losing money.
 Making the wrong hiring decision can also lead to decreased productivity.
 Furthermore, hiring the wrong person that does not share the same honesty, integrity, and beliefs can leave a bad impression on clients, customers, but also with coworkers.